Things You Thought You Knew – Head in the Clouds

 With the water levels rising, changing all the coastlines, has now stranded a branch,

-has now stranded a branch of the human species into North, Central, and South America.
-So we strand.
+Speaker 1 has now stranded a branch of the human species into North, Central, and South America.
+So we strand a branch of the human species into North and South America, and the water levels begin to rise.

 the coastline of the Americas was that continental shelf.
 Right.

-They'd all be gone today.
+Speaker 1 They'd all be gone today.

-What a shame.
+Speaker 1 What a shame.
 Okay, so what happens is the ice age ends, and the end of the ice age is a mixture of warmth and cold,

-that period is relatively stable
+Speaker 1 that period is relatively stable.

-sustained one of the most
+Speaker 1 we have sustained one of the most

-climactically peaceful periods in recent earth history.
+Speaker 1 climactically peaceful periods in recent Earth history.

-10,000 years of relatively stable climate,
+Speaker 1 10,000 years of relatively stable climate,

-post-ice age.
+post-Ice Age.
 And when you're relatively stable, you say, oh, well, where is the coastline?
 Here is the coastline.

 Let's put New York there or New Amsterdam.
 Why?
 Because it's on a river.

-You can have irrigation, you have transportation, you have
+Speaker 1 You can have irrigation, you have transportation, you have

-what else do you use?
+Speaker 1 what else do you use?
 Commerce.
 Commerce.

-All right.
 So the coastline of all the world's nations today

-reflect
+Speaker 1 reflect

-10,000 years of stable climate.
+Speaker 1 10,000 years of stable climate.

 We are now warming Earth beyond that period of time.
+Yep.

-And so the glaciers that are still there, that were in kind of equilibrium with us as we built civilization.
-And by the way, where are all major cities in the world?
+Speaker 1 And by the way, where are all major cities in the world?
 They're on the water's edge.

+Speaker 1 On the coastline.
 Practically, except for Denver, right?

-famous historical city, is on some kind of waterline.
+Speaker 1 Practically every major city in the world, famous historical city, is on some kind of waterline.

 That's right.
 Yep.

-You say, well, Greenland's not all that big and Antarctica's not well.
+Speaker 1 You say, well, Greenland's not all that big and Antarctica's not well.
 What are you worried about?

-Big deal.
+Speaker 1 Big deal.
 If we lose all the glacial ice in Greenland,

 it'll melt and go into what?
 The ocean.
 The ocean.